Season Eight of “I’m glad you interrupted”

 • Does someone already have the skills to integrate a daily practice in their lives or do they still need to acquire this skill?

-• How much energy does it cost us to get the meaning of our words across the way we mean them?
+• How much energy does it cost us to get the meaning of our words across the way we intend them?

 • How well supported are they emotionally by partners, friends, groups and practices?